Picture Book (song): Background and composition

 The Kinks' principal songwriter Ray Davies reflected in 2002 that when he wrote "Picture Book" he did not initially intend for the track to be a Kinks song given the personal content.
 It describes the singer's experience flipping through a photo album reflecting on happy memories.
 Musically, "Picture Book" is a pop song, and while its arrangement is cheerful, the lyrics do not directly describe happy memories, but instead the experience of a lonely ageing narrator looking at photographs from "a long time ago".
 The song features barbershop-like harmonies for a wordless vocal.
 Ray sings "scooby dooby doo" in reference to Frank Sinatra's 1966 single "Strangers in the Night", an improvisation Dave Davies remembered arising while the band worked on the song's harmonies and his brother Ray mocked his suggestion of a Jo Stafford-like jazz improvisation.
 The melody employs a four-note ascending guitar riff of E, A, D and G.

 Later commentators typically compare "Picture Book" with "People Take Pictures of Each Other", another track on The Kinks Are the Village Green Preservation Society about photography.
 Author Thomas M. Kitts writes that "Picture Book" conveys ambiguity due to the discordance between its cheerful sound and the lyrics which instead recall "when you were just a baby, those days when you were happy, a long time ago".
 Kitts thinks the singer's suggestion that happiness is located in the past is a theme running throughout Village Green, and author Jon Savage considers the song one of the album's central statements, focusing around a wistful theme.

 Recording

 The Kinks recorded "Picture Book" in May 1968 in Pye Studio 2, one of two basement studios at Pye Records' London offices.
 Ray is credited as the song's producer, while Pye's in-house engineer Brian Humphries operated the four-track mixing console.
 The riff is played by electric, acoustic and bass guitar, and the song's distinct jangle-sound was achieved by Ray playing a twelve-string acoustic guitar.
 Mick Avory altered his drum sound by disengaging the snare.

 Ray later said he had a defined sound in mind when he composed the song, and bassist Pete Quaife recalled the band recording multiple takes as Ray searched for his desired result.
 Unlike most of the album's songs, its mix emphasises the low-end, particularly Quaife's bass and Avory's drums, which critic Stewart Mason terms "cleverly sloppy".

+Dave later expressed pleasure with the song's sound, commenting, "I always had a sneaking love for Picture Book' ...
+I love the vocal parts and the blends of my voice and Ray's. ...
+'Picture Book' has a great backbeat as well and I like the guitar riff, too".